Mars Needs Moms: Plot

 Milo returns to Gribble's home but finds him missing.
 Gribble's robotic spider, Two-Cat, takes Milo to the Martian compound where Gribble is being prepared for execution.
 Milo is captured by his henchmen, but Ki tosses him a laser gun, allowing him to escape.
-Milo and Gribble retreat to an even lower uninhabited level, where Gribble describes his own mom's abduction and murder by the Martians 20 years ago.
-Gribble blames himself for her being chosen and regrets that he had not been able to save her.
+Milo and Gribble retreat to a lower uninhabited level, where Gribble describes his own mom's abduction and murder by the Martians twenty years before.
 Milo convinces Gribble to actually help him just as Ki finds them.
 They discover an ancient mural of a Martian family and realize that Martian children were not always raised by machines.
-Gribble explains that Martian female babies are currently raised by nanny-bots in the technologically advanced society, while the male babies are sent down below to be raised by adult male Martians, which are the furry creatures he encountered earlier.
+Martian female babies are currently raised by nanny-bots, while the male babies are sent down below to be raised by adult male Martians, the furry creatures.

-Milo, Gribble, and Ki save Milo's mom just before sunrise, causing the energy of the extraction device to short out the electronic locks to the control room.
-This lets the adult males and babies enter, where they run amok, attacking the guards and robots.
-Milo and his mom steal oxygen helmets and try to escape across the Martian surface, but the Supervisor, while attempting to kill them, causes Milo to trip and his helmet shatters.
-His mom gives him her own helmet, saving Milo but causing herself to suffocate in the planet's air.
+Milo, Gribble, and Ki save Milo's mom before sunrise, causing the energy of the extraction device to short out the electronic locks to the control room.
+This lets the adult males and babies enter and run amok, attacking the guards and robots.
+Milo and his mom steal oxygen helmets and try to escape across the Martian surface.
+The Supervisor, while attempting to kill them, causes Milo to trip and his helmet shatters.
+Milo's mom gives him her own helmet, saving Milo but causing herself to suffocate in Mars's air.
 The Martians are awed, as this is the first time they have seen love.
 Gribble finds his own mother's helmet and gives it to Milo's mom, saving her.
 Milo apologizes to his mom for his earlier words and the two reconcile.
 Ki brings a ship for them to escape in, but the Supervisor intervenes.
-Ki argues that Martians were meant to be raised in families, with love, but the Supervisor insists that the current situation is better because, to her, it is more efficient.
-The henchmen realizes the Supervisor's cruel nature and arrest her, deciding that they now prefer the loving vision of family life, and the other Martians celebrate.
+Ki argues that Martians were meant to be raised in families, with love.
+The Supervisor insists that the current situation is better because, to her, it is more efficient.
+The henchmen arrest the Supervisor, deciding that they now prefer the loving vision of family life.
+The other Martians celebrate.